 - SCIE-ENZA science and entrepreneurship outreach 2021

 My MSc focuses on the diversity of Bradyrhizobium and Mesorhizobium strains in South African indigenous legumes within the Genisteae tribe.
-The Genisteae tribe (sub-family Papilionoideae) is one of the largest legume tribes and are predominantly nodulated by Bradyrhizobium.
-Which establish symbiosis with many agriculturally important legumes such as cowpea and Bambara groundnut and also have broad geographical distribution.
+The Genisteae tribe (sub-family Papilionoideae) is one of the largest legume tribes and are known to be predominantly nodulated by Bradyrhizobium.
+Recent studies show that southern African lineage Genisteae may associate predominantly with Mesorhizobium.
 This study employs culture-dependent approaches i.e. polyphasic approaches including genomic, phylogenetic and phenotypic tests to study the diversity of rhizobia in indigenous legumes.
 This study will contribute towards the discovery and development of highly effective rhizobia inoculants for sustainable and cheaper food production.

 Lungani Nkosi (FABI just intern)

 Two more candidates, Phozisa Dlokweni and Sindiso Mtshubungu joined the internship programme in Phytosanitation and Biosecurity at FABI on 1 October.
 Phozisa and Sindiso both have obtained degrees in forestry at the Nelson Mandela University.